wistia/wistia-open-docs/_posts/embed-options.md

 ---

 When building an embed code, embed options can be included to customize the appearance/behavior of the embedded video.
+First, we'll cover the options themselves, then, we'll show you some examples of how you can use them for your embeds!

 ## Embed Options List

-Here is a list of available options:

 Option Name           | Type    | Description
 -----------           | ----    | -----------